usnistgov/fipy/en/harmonize_solvers/_sources/SOLVERS.rst.txt

 =========

-Different solver suites also report different levels of detail about why they succed or fail.
+Different solver suites also report different levels of detail about why they succeed or fail.
 This information is captured as a :class:`~fipy.solvers.convergence.Convergence` or :class:`~fipy.solvers.convergence.Divergence` property of the :class:`~fipy.solvers.solver.Solver` after calling